MonBoza/NeuroSpace/README.md

 ### Front end setup

-  - NOTE Open a second terminal while the back end is running and follow along
+ 1) Open a separate terminal window and navigate to the "frontend" directory within the NeuroSpace folder.

-1) Navigate the to frontend directory and run the following in your command line to install the packages
+2) Install the required packages:
 ```bash
 npm install
 ```